AkgunOnur/FlyingCar_BackyardFlyer/README.md

 2. Register the callback:

-In order to have your callback function called when the appropriate attributes are updated, each callback needs to be registered.
+In order to have a callback function called when the appropriate attributes are updated, each callback needs to be registered.
 This registration takes place in you `BackyardFlyer`'s `__init__()` function as shown below:

 ```python
 class BackyardFlyer(Drone):